Academany/fabzero/w1/commandline.md

 ### File sizes
 One of the things you ~~should~~ must do before pushing your files to the archive is checking your files sizes.
 That way you make sure you are not accidentally uploading 16Mpx pictures, a large video or huge STL meshes (to name just three of the most common mistakes).

 The reason why this is important, has an answer in how version control systems are designed.
 They are designed to keep history.
 That's why once you upload something by mistake, even if you delete it, it remains in the history and it is very difficult to remove it.
+So we use the `du` (disk usage) command to check the size of alll files and folders (*) inside the current folder with summarize option `-s` and human readable format `-h`.

-`du -sr myfolder`
+`du -sh foldername`

+If we have a group of files and folders and we want to check the size of all of them, we can specify all files and folders instead of a specific folder `*` and optionally pipe the result `|` to the `sort` command to sort the results by human numerical value `-h` and in reverse order `-r` so that bigger files appear first.

+`du -sh * | sort -rh`

-A normal alchive should grow at a rate of 1-2 mb per week.
+A normal archive should grow at a rate of 1-2 mb per week.

 ### Understanding users, groups and permissions
 Linux is a multi-user operating system with users and groups.
 Different users have different file access levels or privileges (read, write, execute).
 By default bash tells you what user is logged in.
 Otherwise you can ask bash _Who am I?_